“More than 250 million tons of plastic are estimated to make its way into our ocean by 2025.” - PADI AWARE

 Our current mission:

-We have actively been doing clean up dives at Aqua Dive since the start, but in November 2024 we ventured out to a rarely-visited coral block on our house reef and were shocked by what we found.
+We have actively been doing clean up dives at Aqua Dive since the start, but in November 2024 we ventured out to a rarely-visited coral patch on our house reef and were shocked by what we found.
 Since then we have made it our mission to clean up this section of the reef.
+Currently we have taken over 690kg of trash out of this ~500m² reef patch and more from other areas of our house reef.
 If you want to keep updated on our progress, we post all updates here and on our instagram each week.

 How we do it: